Denderstreek

 The Denderstreek or Denderland is a region in Belgium.
 It is named after the river Dender.
 Though the river stretches over three provinces, Hainaut, East Flanders and Flemish Brabant, the region called after the river is situated in East Flanders.
-The Dutch word streek means region.
-Thus Denderstreek means the Dender Region.
 Most of the Denderstreek is part of the Scheldeland (Scheldtland), the rest is part of the Flemish Ardennes.

+Etymology

+The Dutch word streek means "region".
+Thus, Denderstreek means "Dender Region".

-Towns and communities in the Denderstreek
+Towns and communities

 The Denderstreek includes the following towns and communities: